mobiusklein/glypy/README.md

 1. IUPAC Three Letter Code (i)

 ### Manipulate glycan data structures like trees
-2. Traverse the structure with common algorithms like *bread-first* and *depth-first*.
+2. Traverse the structure with common algorithms like *breadth-first* and *depth-first*.
 2. Operate on monosaccharide and substituents as nodes and on bonds as edges.
-2. Add, remove, and modify these structures to alter glycan properties
+2. Add, remove, and modify these structures to alter glycan properties.
-2. Plot tree structures with Matplotlib
+3. Identify substructures and motifs, classifying glycans.
+4. Score structural similarities with one of several ordering and comparator methods.
+6. Plot tree structures with Matplotlib, rendering against any viable backend using configurable symbol nomenclature, such as Consortium for Functional Glycomics (CFG).
+Specialized SVG labeling for better web-interactivity.

 ### Example uses
-3. Calculate the mass of a native or derivatized glycan
+3. Calculate the mass of a native or derivatized glycan.
-3. Generate glycosidic cleavage fragments, including internal fragments, for matching with tandem MS including cross ring cleavage.
+3. Generate glycosidic and cross ring cleavage fragments for a collection of glycan structures for performing MS/MS database search.
-3. Perform substructure similarity searches with exact ordering or topological comparison and exact or fuzzy per-residue matching
+3. Perform substructure similarity searches with exact ordering or topological comparison and exact or fuzzy per-residue matching to classify a structure as an N-linked glycan.
-3. Annotate MS spectra with glycan structures
+3. Annotate MS spectra with glycan structures, labeling which peaks matched a database entry.